neuronflicker/CTF/UCF/RE_Conditional2/README.md

 This worked and sent the flag to the `out.txt` file.

 Of course, this is unsatisfactory, as this can't be run at the command line, so instead I decided to see how to patch the executable to solve it better.
 However, this wasn't necessary.
-Opening the code in Ghidra and using its disassembler, I could see the main function was:
+Opening the code in [Ghidra](https://ghidra-sre.org/) and using it's disassembler, I could see the main function was:

 ![Disassembly](disassemble1.png)